DETAILED ACTION

 Claim(s) 3-7 are rejected under 35 U.S.C.
 103 as being unpatentable over Yusuke, as applied to claim 2 above, in view of US-20190232958 (hereinafter, “Deng”).

-Deng, in the same field of endeavor, teaches wherein in a case where the peripheral vehicle is located within a first range on the first side or within a second range (see at least fig. 3C, the lane 205c corresponds to a second range on the second side, each lane corresponds to a position range) on the second side with respect to the self-vehicle, the blinker of the self-vehicle indicates the second side, and the blinker of the peripheral vehicle indicates the first side (see at least Fig. 3C; vehicle 101 is turning to the right which corresponds to the second side, vehicle 200 is located to the right (second side) and is determined as going straight (which is the first side of the host vehicle), however it would be obvious that if a vehicle is determined to be turning (to either of its right or left side), the paths would not cross),
+Deng, in the same field of endeavor, teaches wherein in a case where the peripheral vehicle is located within a first range on the first side or within a second range (see at least fig. 3C, the lane 205c corresponds to a second range on the second side, each lane corresponds to a position range) on the second side with respect to the self-vehicle, the blinker of the self-vehicle indicates the second side, and the blinker of the peripheral vehicle indicates the first side of the peripheral vehicle (see at least Fig. 3C; vehicle 101 is turning to the right which corresponds to the second side, vehicle 200 is located to the right (second side) and is determined as going straight (which is the first side of the host vehicle), however it would be obvious that if a vehicle is determined to be turning (to either of its right or left side), the paths would not cross),

 Therefore, it would have been obvious for one of ordinary skill in the art, before the effective filing date of the claimed invention with a reasonable expectation of success to have modified the driving assistance system of Yusuke with the prediction possibility of Deng.
 One of ordinary skill in the art would have been motivated to make this modification for the benefit of focusing computing energy on vehicles with more likely chances of collision (see at least Deng; [0001]).

 Regarding claim 4 Yusuke discloses all of the limitations of claim 2.
-Yusuke does not disclose wherein in a case where the peripheral vehicle is located within a second range on the second side with respect to the self-vehicle and the blinker of the peripheral vehicle indicates the first side…the prediction unit predicts that there is no possibility of collision between the self-vehicle and the peripheral vehicle; or
+Yusuke does not disclose wherein in a case where the peripheral vehicle is located within a second range on the second side with respect to the self-vehicle and the blinker of the peripheral vehicle indicates the first side…the prediction unit predicts that there is no possibility of collision between the self-vehicle and the peripheral vehicle of the peripheral vehicle; or

-in a case where the peripheral vehicle is located within the second range on the second side with respect to the self-vehicle, the blinker of the self-vehicle indicates the first side, and the blinker of the peripheral vehicle indicates the first side or the second side, the prediction unit predicts that there is no possibility of collision between the self-vehicle and the peripheral vehicle
+in a case where the peripheral vehicle is located within the second range on the second side with respect to the self-vehicle, the blinker of the self-vehicle indicates the first side, and the blinker of the peripheral vehicle indicates the first side or the second side of the peripheral vehicle,

-Deng, in the same field of endeavor, teaches wherein in a case where the peripheral vehicle is located within a second range on the second side with respect to the self-vehicle (see at least fig. 3C, the lane 205c corresponds to a second range on the second side, each lane corresponds to a position range) and the blinker of the peripheral vehicle indicates the first side…the prediction unit predicts that there is no possibility of collision between the self-vehicle and the peripheral vehicle (see at least Fig. 3C; vehicle 101 is turning to the right which corresponds to the second side, vehicle 200 is located to the right (second side) and is determined as going straight (which is the first side of the host vehicle), however it would be obvious that if a vehicle is determined to be turning (to either of its right or left side), the paths would not cross and the collision risk would still be negligible and no warning would be necessary.
+Deng, in the same field of endeavor, teaches wherein in a case where the peripheral vehicle is located within a second range on the second side with respect to the self-vehicle (see at least fig. 3C, the lane 205c corresponds to a second range on the second side, each lane corresponds to a position range) and the blinker of the peripheral vehicle indicates the first side of the peripheral vehicle … the at least one processor is further configured to execute the instructions to predict that there is no possibility of collision between the self-vehicle and the peripheral vehicle (see at least Fig. 3C; vehicle 101 is turning to the right which corresponds to the second side, vehicle 200 is located to the right (second side) and is determined as going straight (which is the first side of the host vehicle), however it would be obvious that if a vehicle is determined to be turning (to either of its right or left side), the paths would not cross and the collision risk would still be negligible and no warning would be necessary.
 Additionally, this claim does not contain information as to the state of the self-vehicle and it can therefore be in any state under broadest reasonable interpretation); or

 Therefore, it would have been obvious for one of ordinary skill in the art, before the effective filing date of the claimed invention with a reasonable expectation of success to have modified the driving assistance system of Yusuke with the prediction possibility of Deng.
 One of ordinary skill in the art would have been motivated to make this modification for the benefit of focusing computing energy on vehicles with more likely chances of collision (see at least Deng; [0001]).